penborter/ben-report/_photos/usa.md

 layout: photo
 title: USA
 photo_id: usa
-thumb: /assets/usa/usa-thumb.jpeg
+thumb: usa-thumb.webp
 ---

 These pictures are collected from two trips to North America - the first to LA and NYC, and the second up the West Coast from LA to Seattle.
+You might also notice I was way more into Lightroom filters back when I took these.